Summary of project activities

 Current Status of Offer PMTCT Services to Ugandan Women Project

-PMTCT services are still poor in the community because there is limited male involvement during antenatal and maternity visits.
+PMTCT services are still poor in the community because of lack of awareness of the PMTCT programme by the community as a wholes.
 In addition, mothers still deliver in the villages by traditional birth attendants and are exposed to HIV/AIDS.

 In the last quarter, the organization managed to implement the following;

-- Provided health education to 11 HIV positive women on family planning sevices
+- Provided health education to 17 HIV positive women on family planning and prevention of unwanted pregnancies

-There is need for increased community awareness on EMTCT as this will enhance increased involvement of all stakeholders the fight against the spread of HIV/AIDS among the infants and improve the health conditions of HIV pregnant mothers.
+There is need for increased community awareness on EMTCT in order to reduce the risks of still births and spread of HIV/AIDS among the infants and pregnant mothers.

 Testimony from one beneficiary